microsoft/go/eng/doc/fips/UserGuide.md

 Package tls will automatically use FIPS compliant primitives implemented in other crypto packages.

-Since Go 1.22, the Microsoft Go runtime will automatically enforce that tls only use FIPS-approved settings when running in FIPS mode.
+Since Go 1.22, the Microsoft Go runtime automatically enforces that tls only uses FIPS-approved settings when running in FIPS mode.
-Prior to Go 1.22, a program should import the `crypto/tls/fipsonly` package to configure tls so it is compliant with these restrictions.
+Prior to Go 1.22, a program using tls must import the `crypto/tls/fipsonly` package to be compliant with these restrictions.

 When using TLS in FIPS-only mode the TLS handshake has the following restrictions: